-Honesty and patience reap betters results verses being pushy when trying to sell your collections service to a prospective client.
+Honesty and patience reap betters results than being pushy when trying to sell your collections service to a prospective client.
 Let your prospective clients ask questions about your service before you explain your collection services to them.

 1. Understand all services and believe in them:

-Sales process requires a deep understanding of the product/service to a level where a Sales Agent himself believes in the product and is 100% confident that it will be beneficial to his clients.
-He should understand which service is beneficial for which type of client, make recommendation and then let client select the service of their choice.
+The sales process requires a deep understanding of the product/service to a level where a Sales Agent believes in the product and is 100% confident that it will benefit his clients.
+He should understand which service is beneficial for which type of client, make recommendations, and then let clients select the service of their choice.

 Observation: Working as a Sales Representative in a Collection Agency is a very challenging career.
-Most agencies offer only commission based payout and no fixed salary component.
-Although most Sales Reps would love to have only a fewer very large clients which generate hefty commissions, but for most Reps this never happens.
-The client portfolio of most Sales Reps consists of several small clients, handful of medium sized clients and no large clients.
-Many Reps will change the career within a couple of months because they are unable to make any meaningful money.
-Due to this sales pressure, a small portion of Reps indulge in presenting partial-truth information about the collection agency they represent.
+Most agencies offer only commission-based payout and no fixed salary component.
+Although most Sales Reps would love to have fewer very large clients which generate hefty commissions, this never happens for most Reps.
+The client portfolio of most Sales Reps consists of several small clients, a handful of medium-sized clients, and no large clients.
+Many Reps will change their career within a couple of months because they cannot make any meaningful money.
+Due to this sales pressure, a small portion of Reps indulges in presenting partial-truth information about the collection agency they represent.

-Being a Sales Rep for a collection agency can be rewarding but only over a period of time, and cracking that six figure salary/commissions barrier will take years of hard work.
-Here are practical and honest tips for individuals who are looking to make a career in this field.
+Being a Sales Rep for a collection agency can be rewarding, but only over a period of time, and cracking that six-figure salary/commissions barrier will take years of hard work.
+Here are practical and honest tips for individuals looking to make a career in this field.

 2. Be honest to your prospective client:

 Let me give a few examples where a Sales Rep may not be very truthful for these questions are raised by a prospective client:

 Q1) What are your collection rates?